metacount/Machine_learning/README.md

-In this respository you can find example function that could be used for eda and machine learning.
+In this respository you can find example function used for eda and machine learning.